aw-west/potd/README.md

   * `wiki` for Wikimedia
   * `smith` for The Smithsonian
   * `all` for all of the above in one call of the script
 * The `--loop` option uses the downloaded photo of the days to set the wallpaper of your desktop, switching periodically and automatically among the downloaded photos of the day.
 * You can use the `--period` option to set the number of seconds after which to switch to another wallpaper.

 ## Examples
 * `python potd.py --site ng`
 Download the Photo of the Day from the National Geographic website and set it as the wallpaper of your desktop.

 * `python potd.py --site all --loop --period 10`

-Download the Photo of the Day from all the supported websites and switch among them eery 10 seconds.
+Download the Photo of the Day from all the supported websites and switch among them every 10 seconds.

 ## Running at startup

 You can set the script to run at startup.
 The script will check if today it has already downloaded a picture.
 If so, it won't download it again.

+### Windows

 On Windows, create a link in the folder `C:\Users\<your_username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.
 You can open this folder also by pressing `<windows key>+R` to open the "Run" dialog, type `shell:startup` in the textbox and press "Run".